DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 5. Document the tech decisions you've made by creating a new review on your PR ([see how](https://www.loom.com/share/94ae305e7fbf45d592099ac9f40d4274)).
 6. Await further instructions from the hiring team.

-## Need help?

-Start with [Troubleshooting](https://www.notion.so/Troubleshooting-d18bdb5d2ac341bb82b21f0ba8fb9546), and in case it didn't help, create a new GitHub issue.
-We'll get back to you.

 ## Time estimate

-**1-3 hours** depending on your experience level.
+**1-3 hours** depending on your experience level + the time to set up the project/environment (go with one of the provided boilerplates to move faster).

+Also, there is no countdown.
+The estimate is for you to plan your time.

 ---

 Made by [DevSkills](https://devskills.co).

-How was your experience? **Give us a shout on [Twitter](https://twitter.com/DevSkillsHQ) / [LinkedIn](https://www.linkedin.com/company/devskills)**.
+How was your experience? **[Don't hesitate to give us a shout](https://github.com/orgs/DevSkillsHQ/discussions/categories/feedback)**.